A two stage approach for order and rack allocation with order backlog in a mobile rack environment: Literature review

-\cite{zhuang2021} considered the problem of assigning orders and racks to pickers.
-They do not explicitly consider the number of units of each product stored on a rack, rather they assume that if a rack contains a product then it has sufficient of that product to satisfy all orders requiring that product.
 In their paper they considered workload balancing between pickers and rack conflicts.
 A rack conflict occurs when two or more pickers both require the same rack simultaneously.
 They presented a mixed-integer programming model for the problem.
 They also presented an adaptive large neighbourhood search heuristic that included a simulated annealing phase.
-Computational results were presented both for small randomly generated problems and for a large problem based upon real-world data.

-We should also mention here our previous work \cite{valle2021}.
-In that paper we consider the problem of order and rack allocation, but also consider the problem of how to sequence racks for presentation to a picker.
-In the approach given in that paper we split the decision as to order and rack allocation from rack sequencing.
-In other words we first decide the order and rack allocation.
-Then, given the orders and racks allocated to each picker, we decide how to sequence the racks.
-In that paper, as well as deciding the sequence of racks at a picker, we show that the approach given to decide the rack sequence explicitly implies the sequence in which orders are processed.
+\cite{allgor2023} described the development of a redesigned order picking process in Amazon fulfilment centres.
+In their work not all orders need to be picked in the current \emph{\textbf{\enquote{pick window}}}, the period of time over which chosen orders will be picked.
+Any unpicked orders are added to an order backlog and hence are available to be picked in a future pick window (along with any newly arrived orders).
+Their work is highly focused on dealing with the particular situation as encountered within Amazon fulfilment centres, e.g.~division of a fulfilment centre into multiple separate storage zones.

-With regard to order and rack allocation two major differences between the work given in that paper and the work presented here are that \cite{valle2021} is: (a) a single stage approach; where (b) all orders are treated equally.
-By contrast in this paper we have: (a) a two-stage approach; in which (b) we explicitly split orders into two sets, one set which must be picked and a second set which might be picked if appropriate, so treating orders unequally.
+\cite{justkowiak2023} considered the problem of a single picker with a given set of orders to be picked from a given set of racks.
+They presented a mixed-integer formulation of the problem of deciding the order and rack sequence as well as a three-stage heuristic procedure.

-Our judgement is that a two-stage approach better represents the decision with respect to order and rack allocation faced by the user within a RMFS.
-Our two-stage approach allows the user flexibility to distinguish between orders, picking some now, allowing others (if advantageous) to be held over for later fulfilment.
+In order to help identify gaps in the research literature Table~\ref {tablep} classifies the papers discussed above.
+In this table an entry of \enquote{\textbf{\emph{no}}} for multiple pickers means the paper only considers a single picker.
+An entry of \enquote{\textbf{\emph{no}}} for inventory constraints means the paper does not explicitly consider the number of units of each product stored on a rack, rather it assumes that if a rack contains a product then it has sufficient of that product to satisfy all orders requiring that product.
+It is clear that virtually all papers use integer programming (IP), or mixed-integer programming (MIP), together with heuristics.